72squared/redpipe/docs/structs.rst

         }
         _valueparse = redpipe.AsciiField

-This example will force all values to be set as ascii values in redis.
+This example will force all values not listed in `_fields` to be set as ascii values in redis.
 (It does not coerce values already in redis to be ascii tho.
 It will treat them as text.)